AEADataEditor/aeadataeditor.github.io/_talks/2026-08-31-eale-barcelona.md

 The conference includes a Data and Replication Session, open to all participants and led by Data Editors from leading academic journals:

 - Marie Connolly (Canadian Journal of Economics)
-- Joan Llull (Econometric Society)
+- Maia Güell (European Economic Association)
 - Lars Vilhuber (American Economic Association)